stayintarkov/SIT.Aki-Server-Mod/README.md

 * You must configure the file called coopConfig.json in your SITCoop/config folder.
 This file is auto generated on first run of the mod.

 #### IF you are using PORT FORWARDING
-* In the file you must use the following config, replacing `{enter your external IP here}` with your own IPv4 from https://www.whatismyip.com and set useExternalIPFinder to false
+* In the file you must use the following config, replacing `127.0.0.1` with your own IPv4 from https://www.whatismyip.com and set useExternalIPFinder to false
 * OR set useExternalIPFinder to true

-#### IF you are using HAMACHI
+#### IF you are using HAMACHI or other VPN service
 * set useExternalIPFinder to false
-* set externalIP to your desired IP
+* set externalIP to your desired IP from the service

 ### Http.json